Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for group meeting 2.md

 Hugo Chen:
 Defined the parameter on the table and sent the link of the article to other group members, so that we can find out the mistake that we made and make a proper choice and determine what we will talk about in the project.

+And we have decided our tasks for this group meeting, I will choose the parameter that we need, Abhinaya and XingKun will change the data to floating numbers.

 # First three lines of codes